Formal category theory in $\infty$-equipments I: First notions of formal category theory

 \begin{definition} Suppose that $f : i \rightarrow x$ is an arrow in $\P$.
-Then there are the following notions of \textit{proarrows of cones}: \begin{itemize}[noitemsep] \item If $W : j \rightarrow i$ is a proarrow of $\P$, then a proarrow $C : x \rightarrow j$ that represents the presheaf
+Then we single out the following special proarrows: \begin{itemize}[noitemsep] \item If $W : j \rightarrow i$ is a proarrow of $\P$, then a proarrow $C : x \rightarrow j$ is called a \textit{proarrow of $W$-weighted cones under $f$} if it represents the presheaf